Kristi Noem: Tenure

-Abortion
+Abortion and stem cells

+In August 2010, while running for Congress, Noem indicated on a questionnaire from the Christian Coalition of America that she would vote to ban in-vitro fertilization and embryonic stem-cell research.

 Noem co-sponsored legislation that would federally ban abortion.
-In 2015, she co-sponsored a bill to amend the 14th Amendment to define human life and personhood as beginning at fertilization, federally banning abortion from the moment of fertilization.
+In 2015, she co-sponsored a bill to amend the 14th Amendment to define human life and personhood as beginning at fertilization, federally banning abortion from the moment of fertilization, without exceptions.
 She also voted for a bill to ban abortion after 20 weeks of pregnancy.

 Energy and environment

-Noem denies the scientific consensus on climate change.
+Noem has expressed skepticism about the scientific consensus on climate change.
 In 2022 she said she believes "the science has been varied on it, and it hasn't been proven to me that what we're doing is affecting the climate."

 Noem has said that the U.S. needs an "all-of-the-above energy approach" that includes renewables like wind and ethanol while still realizing the need for a "balanced energy mix" that ends American dependence on foreign oil.

 Noem supported the Keystone XL Pipeline and supports offshore oil drilling.
 She co-sponsored three bills that she argued would reduce American dependence on foreign oil by ending the 2010 United States deepwater drilling moratorium in the Gulf of Mexico and reopening sales on oil leases in the Gulf and off the coast of Virginia.
 In 2011, she sponsored a measure to block Environmental Protection Agency funding for tighter air pollution standards for coarse particulates.

 Noem opposed a bill introduced by South Dakota Senator Tim Johnson that would designate over 48000 acre of the Buffalo Gap National Grassland as protected wilderness.
 She supports the designation of the land as a national grassland.
 She said the land is already managed as roadless areas similar to wilderness and argued that changing the land's designation to wilderness would further limit leaseholder access to the land and imperil grazing rights.